 This reduces what is otherwise a fairly large hole between political conduct and personal character.
 While a false claim of "promise breaker" does damage character, if the promise was political s.106 is not applicable.
 The position of the Divisional Court was that "a court has to make that distinction and decide whether the statement is one as to the personal character or conduct or a statement as to the political position or character of the candidate.
 It cannot be both".15 While the review did very little for Woolas it tightened future grounds for complaint under s.106 considerably.

-The review judgement falls down a bit when it tries to put a principle to this distinction:
+The review judgement struggles when it tries to put a principle to this distinction:

 It was as self evident in 1895 as it is today, given the practical experience of politics in a democracy, that unfounded allegations will be made about the political position of candidates in an election.
 The statutory language makes it clear that Parliament plainly did not intend the 1895 Act to apply to such statements; it trusted the good sense of the electorate to discount them.
 However statements as to the personal character of a candidate were seen to be quite different.
 The good sense of the electorate would be unable to discern whether such statements which might be highly damaging were untrue; a remedy under the ordinary law in the middle of an election would be difficult to obtain.16

-One reasons for courts to favour as narrow a view of "personal character" as possible are the practicalities.
-A broad construction gets into muddy water quickly; as the court put it, it is "difficult to see how the ordinary cut and thrust of political debate could properly be carried on if such were the width of the prohibition.
-In any event it would also be difficult to reconcile such a broad construction with the balance that Article 10 [Freedom of Expression] mandates be achieved".17 The courts don't want to push here unless invited to by Parliament, and that seems unlikely to happen.
+One reason for courts to favour as narrow a view of "personal character" as possible are the practicalities.
+A broad construction gets into muddy water quickly.
+As the court put it, it is "difficult to see how the ordinary cut and thrust of political debate could properly be carried on if such were the width of the prohibition.
+In any event it would also be difficult to reconcile such a broad construction with the balance that Article 10 [Freedom of Expression] mandates be achieved".17 The courts do not want to push here unless invited to by Parliament.

 This offence can carry a fine.
 For complainants the first port of call is the Electoral Commission (ECSA), who can then request the advert be withdrawn and/or a retraction published (from a legal point of view compliance here can affect any possible fine).
 In the event this is not followed, the Electoral Commissioner can go to a court who, if satisfied, have the power to order the same.

-It's worth noting that the Electoral Commission in South Australia would really like not to be involved in this:
+It is worth noting that the Electoral Commission in South Australia would not to be involved in this, in their 2010 election report saying:

-In addition to integrity concerns it generates a lot of work for the Commission.
-On one day "a ream of paper some 22–25 cm high was delivered to the commissioner in the form of supporting documentation"26 and in the final weeks of the 2010 election complaints were being made "almost daily.
-As such, their consideration occupied a significant amount of ECSA staff time".27
+In addition to integrity concerns it generates a large amount of work for the Commission.
+On one day "a ream of paper some 22–25 cm high was delivered to the commissioner in the form of supporting documentation"32 and in the final weeks of the 2010 election complaints were being made "almost daily.
+As such, their consideration occupied a significant amount of ECSA staff time".33

 But that isn't to say complaints are never valid.
 In 1995 the Labor Party was found guilty of an offence for the following advert: